KristoferFangrat/data_warehouse_DE23_kristofer_fangrat/exercises_0/0_glossary.md

 CALL - Call a PL/SQL or JAVA subprogram.
 EXPLAIN PLAN - Describe the access path to data.
 DDL - (Data definition language) is a set of SQL commands used to define, create, modify and delete the structure of a database objects, such as tables and schemas.
 It focuses on the database schema rather than the data itself and is typically used by database administrators rather than general users.
-CREATE - creates mew datanase pbkects. sicj as tables, views, indexes or databases ALTER - modifies the structure of an existing database object, like adding or dropping columns in a table.
+CREATE - creates new database objects, such as tables, views, indexes or databases ALTER - modifies the structure of an existing database object, like adding or dropping columns in a table.
-DROP - USed to delete database objects like tables, views or entire database.
+DROP - Used to delete database objects like tables, views or entire database.
 TRUNCATE - Removes all access from a table, but the table structure remains intact.
-COMMENT - cjamge tje ma,e pf am exostomg database object.
+COMMENT - Add comments to the data dictionary for documentation purposes.
-RENAME - Add comments to the data dictionary for documentation purposes.
+RENAME - Change the name of an existing database object.

 DQL	- (Data query language) DQL statements are used for performing queries ojn the data within schema objects.
 The purpose of the DQL command is to get some schema relation based on the query passed to it.
 We can define DQL as follows it as a component of SQL statement that aLlows getting data from the database and imposing order upon it.
 It includes the SELECT statement.